Gebbycz/Shhh11/README.md

 # Shhh11
-Windows Privacy Script
-Overview

-A Windows privacy and system optimization script designed to reduce telemetry, disable unnecessary background services, remove bundled applications, modify privacy settings, and improve user control over Windows features.
+WARNING: This script makes system-level changes to Windows.
+It can disable services, modify privacy settings, and remove built-in applications.
+Read the full description before using.
+Recovery

-The script creates registry backups before applying changes.
+Before applying changes, the script creates registry backups.

-Features
-Registry Backup
+These backups can be used to restore registry settings.
 Creates backups of:

 HKEY_CURRENT_USER